Dr. Ryan Stewart, DO

 Green Bay, Wisconsin

-Pelvic organ prolapse is not a medical emergency, and leaving it untreated is a valid choice for many women.
-Prolapse typically progresses slowly over years, and some women have stable prolapse that never worsens significantly.
-Understanding the natural course helps you make an informed decision about when — or whether — to pursue treatment.
+Pelvic organ prolapse is not a medical emergency.
+Leaving it untreated is a valid choice for many women.
+Prolapse tends to progress slowly over years, and some women have stable prolapse that never gets much worse.
+Knowing the natural course can help you decide when, or whether, to pursue treatment.

 Without treatment, prolapse generally follows one of three patterns: